La cruz del diablo: Plot

+Production

+La cruz del diablo was the final film by veteran British horror director John Gilling, best known for his work at Hammer Films.
+Gilling had left Hammer in 1967 and subsequently retired to Spain, but was convinced by the producers to come out of retirement.
+Shooting took place in Escalona and Madrid.

 The screenplay, written by Paul Naschy, was based on three short stories written by Gustavo Adolfo Bécquer: La cruz del diablo, El monte de las animas and Maese Perez, organista.
 Naschy wrote the script with the intention of playing the lead role in the film.

 Thinking it would help his chances of getting the film made, Naschy turned financial control over to Juan Jose Porto, whom Naschy considered a trusted friend, who (according to Naschy) betrayed that trust and cut Naschy out of the project altogether by selling Naschy's script to a producer named Quique Herreros Jr. without Naschy's knowledge and then rewriting much of the story.
 To compound the problem, director John Gilling decided not to use Naschy in the lead role, since he didn't think much of Naschy's acting abilities.
 They went ahead with filming the project in September 1974 without even notifying Naschy that it had been greenlighted.
 Naschy sued and won a very small token settlement and a screenwriting credit which he didn't want any more because he felt they had totally ruined his script with all the changes that were made.
 The whole incident remained a major sore point with Naschy for the rest of his life.

+Release

 The film was only released theatrically in Spain in March 1975, and was never dubbed in English nor shown outside of Spain.
-The Knights Templar in the film bring to mind the then-popular "Blind Dead" films of Amando de Ossorio, whose fourth film in the series Night of the Seagulls was released soon after The Devil's Cross.
+The Knights Templar in the film bring to mind the then-popular "Blind Dead" films of Amando de Ossorio, whose fourth film in the series Night of the Seagulls was released soon after La cruz del diablo.